 Pending conversions

-The principles to be followed for in-flight transactions, residual income and bulk transfers are that: (i) discussions will be held between the Participants and agreement reached on how the Transfer will be handled, (ii) the UKETRG messages should be (but are not required to be) used to implement what was agreed, and (iii) the Service Levels will then apply unless the Participants agree to the contrary.
+The principles to be followed for in-flight transactions, residual income and bulk transfers are that: (i) discussions will be held between the Participants and agreement reached on how the Transfer will be handled, (ii) the UKETRG and Conversions Group messages should be (but are not required to be) used to implement what was agreed, and (iii) the Service Levels will then apply unless the Participants agree to the contrary.
 Where the exception handling process is to be initiated, or has already been agreed, by the Participants the Ceding Party must acknowledge receipt of a Portfolio Transfer Request in accordance with the Service Levels.

 Illustrative examples are shown in the Guidance Notes in section 15 below.
 Section 15 also sets out guidance on cancellation/cooling-off period reversals.